Complete Global Development

-With a global focus on modular geothermal development, we have committed to projects in Africa, Central Europe, Asia, and Latin America from the early stages of project development to operation — targeting not only development but also the operation of projects, both for power generation and for the direct use of geothermal resources.
+With a global focus on modular geothermal development, we have committed to projects in Africa, Central Europe, Asia, and South America from the early stages of project development to operation — targeting not only development but also the operation of projects, both for power generation and for the direct use of geothermal resources.

 - Heating local swimming pools

 - Melting snow on sidewalks during the wintertime

 - Production of methanol